FunctionLab/onboarding/README.md

 ## Servers

 ### Princeton
-Princeton genomics machine information can be found at the FunctionLab github wiki
+Princeton genomics machine information can be found at the FunctionLab GitHub wiki

 ### Flatiron